-Behaviour that may amount to a criminal offence is usually best dealt with by the police, Crown Prosecution Service, and the criminal courts in the first instance.
+- 123. Behaviour that may amount to a criminal offence is usually best dealt with by the police, Crown Prosecution Service, and the criminal courts in the first instance.
 Criminal behaviour may also be a breach of the provider's disciplinary procedures and a provider may reasonably take action against a student whether or not they have been convicted of a criminal offence.
-It is not reasonable for a provider to decline to take disciplinary action simply because the allegation made might also be a criminal offence.

-Providers should take care to ensure that students understand the options available to them when they report behaviour that may amount to a criminal offence, and support the student whatever action they choose to take.
-Those options might include reporting the matter to the police, asking the provider to take disciplinary action, or taking no further action.
+It is not reasonable for a provider to decline to take disciplinary action simply because the allegation made might also be a criminal offence. - 124.
+Providers should take care to ensure that students understand their options when they report behaviour that may amount to a criminal offence, and support the student whatever action they choose to take.
+The student's options might include reporting the matter to the police, asking the provider to take disciplinary action, or taking no further action.
 If a student reports a sexual assault to the provider, it should give the student information about the nearest sexual assault referral centre.
-If the student decides to report the matter to the police, the provider should help and support them to do so.
+If the student decides to report the matter to the police, the provider should help and support them to do so. - 125.
 If the police or courts are involved, providers should normally await the outcome of those proceedings before conducting an internal investigation.
 The provider should keep in touch with the students involved, and with the police during this process.
 The provider may need to take some form of temporary action against the accused student, in order to protect other students and staff members.
-For example, a student may be suspended whilst a full investigation is conducted.
-However, providers should consider each case individually, weighing up the risk to others against the potential disadvantage to the student of a potentially lengthy suspension while the criminal investigation proceeds.
+For example, a student may be suspended while a full investigation is conducted.
+Providers should consider each case individually, weighing up the risk to others against the potential disadvantage to the student of a potentially lengthy suspension while the criminal investigation proceeds.

-Where a student is acquitted of a criminal offence, or where the criminal investigation has been dropped, the provider may still take action against them under its disciplinary procedures.
-The provider should specify precisely how the student's behaviour is said to have breached its disciplinary policy, and what action it intends to take.
+- 126. Where a student is acquitted of a criminal offence, or where the criminal investigation has been dropped, the provider may still take action against them under its disciplinary procedures.
+The provider should specify precisely how the student's behaviour is said to have breached its disciplinary policy, and what action it intends to take. - 127.
 If the student is convicted of a criminal offence, the provider may still take action against them.
-If the student has been imprisoned then the provider will need to consider whether it is possible for the student to continue with their studies, and whether disciplinary action is necessary or proportionate.

-It is not normally appropriate to apply an academic penalty, such as withholding or withdrawing a degree, for a disciplinary offence that is unconnected with the student's academic studies.
+If the student has been imprisoned then the provider will need to consider whether it is possible for the student to continue with their studies, and whether disciplinary action is necessary or proportionate. - 128.
+It is not normally appropriate to apply an academic penalty, such as withholding or withdrawing a degree, for a disciplinary offence that is unconnected with the student's academic studies. - 129.
 Disciplinary procedures should give guidance on how staff should support those accused of serious crimes as well as those making the allegations.
 It is good practice for staff members to record details of any initial allegation and what they told the student.
 This can be particularly important when the alleged misconduct may also be a criminal offence.
-The record will also be available to those investigating a formal complaint at a later stage.

-UUK and Pinsent Masons have produced guidance for higher education providers on "How to handle alleged student misconduct which may also constitute a criminal offence."
-Higher education providers may find it useful to refer to this guidance when considering its approach to disciplinary cases.
+The record will also be available to those investigating a formal complaint at a later stage. - 130.
+UUK and Pinsent Masons have produced guidance for higher education providers on "How to handle alleged student misconduct which may also constitute a criminal offence."5 Providers may find it useful to refer to this guidance when considering their approach to disciplinary cases.

+5 Universities UK and Pinsent Masons: Guidance for Higher Education Institutions: How to Handle Alleged Student Misconduct Which May Also Constitute a Criminal Offence (October 2016)